noddde

 });

-Infrastructure is never passed to apply handlers.
-Apply handlers are pure reducers -- they receive only the event payload and the current state.
+Infrastructure is never passed to evolve handlers.
+Evolve handlers are pure reducers -- they receive only the event payload and the current state.
 This keeps state evolution deterministic and safe for event replay.

 Commands vs Events at a Glance